gravitational/gravity/docs/5.x/installation.md

 In order to reconnect to the installer, issue `./gravity resume`.

-!!! warning "Installer state directory":
+!!! warning "Installer state directory"
     It is important to run install commands from the directory with the original gravity binary.
     This directory contains the temporary operation state required for all commands to work properly.